 Toothache pain can range from minor discomfort to extreme pain.
 In fact, toothache pain has been described by many as the worse type of pain a person can experience.
 Keep in mind, tooth pain very rarely resolves permanently without dental treatment of some kind.
-A toothache may require emergency help if you are experiencing severe pain, and/or the pain is accompanied by swelling, or pain in other areas of the mouth, face, or neck.

 Hospital Vs. Dental Clinics For A Dental Emergency

 The hospital should only be considered in times of dental emergencies that cross over to medical emergencies, or when no other option is available.
 If you are experiencing swelling in your neck, and you are having difficulties swallowing or breathing, you should strongly consider going to the hospital.
 All of our 7 locations are well equipped and staffed to handle most dental emergencies.